driessenslucas/MLOps-Mushrooms-pipeline/readme_legacy.md

 The "docker-config" artifact, which includes the downloaded model, is made available for subsequent steps, such as Docker containerization and deployment.

-### 7.2.4 Model Deployment Version
+#### 7.2.4 Model Deployment Version

-When deploying the model, the name is set using the :latest tag (a v1.0 type of tag would be better, but this works).

-This makes it easy to always ensure you have the latest version of the model.
+and when deploying the model, the name is set using the :latest tag, pushing previous versions to another tag. this makes it easy to always ensure you have thelatest version of the model.

 ```yaml
 - name: Docker Build and push